microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 ### Introduction

 [![Introduction to ML](https://img.youtube.com/vi/esmzYhuFnds/0.jpg)](https://youtu.be/esmzYhuFnds "Introduction to Clustering")
-> MIT's John Guttag introduces Clustering
+🎥 Click the image above for a video: MIT's John Guttag introduces Clustering

 [Clustering](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-30164-8_124) is very useful for data exploration.
 Let's see if it can help discover trends and patterns in the way Nigerian audiences consume music.